eisnstein/eisnstein.github.io/_posts/2024-06-03-rust-embedded-setup-part-0.md

 tags: rust embedded arm
 slug: rust-embedded-setup-part-0
 title: "Rust Embedded: Setup - Part 0"
-description: Setup for programming the ST Discovery Board 3 with Rust
+description: Setup for programming the ST Discovery Board 3 with Rust on Windows 10
 ---

 In this post I want show what you have to do, to get started programming a STM32F3 Discovery board with Rust on Windows 10.
+This is more or less a short version of the [Rust Embedded Discovery](https://docs.rust-embedded.org/discovery/f3discovery/03-setup/index.html) book install and setup sections.

 We need a few things: